Back to MLP: A Simple Baseline for Human Motion Prediction: Acknowledgement

-This project has received funding from the CHIST-ERA IPALM project and was also supported by ANR-3IA MIAI (ANR-19-P3IA0003), ANR-JCJC ML3RI (ANR-19-CE33-0008-01), H2020 SPRING (funded by EC under GA $\#871245$), by the Spanish government with the project MoHuCo PID2020-120049RB-I00 and by an Amazon Research Award.
+This research was supported by ANR-3IA MIAI (ANR-19-P3IA-0003), ANR-JCJC ML3RI (ANR-19-CE33-0008-01), H2020 SPRING (funded by EC under GA \#871245), by the Spanish government with the project MoHuCo PID2020-120049RB-I00 and by an Amazon Research Award.
+This project has received funding from the CHIST-ERA IPALM project.